Client Focused. Results Driven.

 Generally, there are two laws that prohibit sex discrimination in the workplace.
 The Civil Rights Act of 1964 is the primary federal law that makes this conduct illegal.
 The Civil Rights Act applies to employers with 15 or more employees, although it does not provide a clear prohibition on discrimination based on gender expression, gender identity, or sexual orientation.
 Before an employee can proceed with a federal lawsuit making one of these claims, he or she must first file an administrative complaint with the Equal Employment Opportunity Commission (EEOC).

 The Fair Employment and Housing Act (FEHA) is the state law that bars this behavior in California workplaces.
 FEHA has a broader scope than the federal Civil Rights Act because it applies to more employers, including those with five or more employees.
 It also explicitly covers workers who may have faced discrimination resulting from sexual orientation and gender identity or expression.
 As with the federal law, victims of FEHA violations must file a complaint with the California Department of Fair Employment and Housing (DFEH) before pursuing a lawsuit in court.
+A sex discrimination lawyer in the El Segundo area can guide you through this process.
 The DFEH will then assess the employee’s claim and either pursue the complaint on his or her behalf or issue a right to sue.
 An employee need only file one complaint with either the DFEH or the EEOC before taking his or her claim to court.Los Angeles Lawyer Holding Employers Accountable for Discriminatory Actions

 Companies with the anachronistic view that an employee’s gender should be a basis for employment decisions are breaking the law.
 If you are the victim of this discriminatory conduct, you can hold an employer or prospective employer responsible.
 Experienced sexual harassment attorney Vincent Calderone has years of experience fighting for the rights of employees from Los Angeles, Orange County, and surrounding areas.
-To see if the Calderone Law Firm can help you, fill out our contact form, or call (310) 706-4101.
+To see if the El Segundo sex discrimination attorneys at the Calderone Law Firm can help you, fill out our contact form, or call (424) 348-8290.